creativecommons/creativecommons.github.io-source/README.md

 ## Deploying

+We have continuous deployment set up.
+Travis CI builds and deploys the site whenever it detects new commits on the `master` branch.

+### Manual Deployment

 When you are ready to deploy a new version of the site, run `lektor deploy` (assuming you have your GitHub SSH key already set up and you have access to the [creativecommons.github.io][ccghiorepo] repository).
 That's it, it's live